 - Non-repayable financing available from the Welsh Government of between 10% and 45% of costs for capital expenditure on inward investment projects.*

-- Availability of commercial investments from Finance Wales – one of the UK’s largest regional investment companies who can make commercial investments in small and medium-sized businesses (SMEs) based in Wales or willing to relocate.
+- Availability of commercial investments from the Development Bank of Wales – one of the UK’s largest regional investment companies who can make commercial investments in small and medium-sized businesses (SMEs) based in Wales or willing to relocate.

 - The Tourism Investment Support Scheme (TISS).